frankjoshua/pocket_bot_arduino_lib/README.md

 Example: to get the current compass heading in degrees
 int heading = message.Sensor.heading;

-Here is the Protobuf p.proto file
+Here is the Protobuf .proto file
 ```
 message PocketBotMessage {
   required Face face = 1;